LogLatt: A computational library for the calculus and flows on logarithmic lattices

 Figs.~\ref{FIG:computational_cost}(a,b) show the computational cost, in CPU time and memory occupied, for the initialization of the products.
 The three-dimensional lattice with best resolution ($N = 60$) takes around a couple of minutes to initialize and occupies $1$ GB in memory.
 In turn, one- and two-dimensional products are initialized within less than a second and take no more than $2$ MB in memory.
 We recall that the products need to be initialized only once before computations and have the alternative of being saved as mat-files and quickly loaded whenever needed.
 The expense of this initialization is rewarded in the reduced CPU time for a single convolution, as shown in Fig.~\ref{FIG:computational_cost}(c), where, even in the higher three-dimensional resolution, the operation takes not even two seconds to be fully executed.
 Differently from a full convolution, the local convolution~\eqref{EQ:convolution} in the $d$-dimensional lattice has complexity $O(N^d)$.
 This is readily confirmed by the measured time of computation in Fig.~\ref{FIG:computational_cost}(c), except for the one-dimensional case, which is coded using a different strategy as said above and benefits from \textsc{Matlab}'s multithreading.

-\section{Applications to Fluid Dynamics}
+\section{Applications to fluid dynamics}

-The library~\textsc{LogLatt} has been already applied to several important problems in Fluid Dynamics: blowup and shock solutions in the one-dimensional Burgers equation~\cite{campolina2019fluid}, the chaotic blowup scenario in the three-dimensional incompressible Euler equations~\cite{campolina2018chaotic,campolina2020fluid}, and turbulence in the three-dimensional incompressible Navier-Stokes equations~\cite{campolina2020fluid}.
-A possible extension to isentropic compressible flow~\cite{campolina2020fluid} was also considered.
+The library~\textsc{LogLatt} has been already applied to several important problems in fluid dynamics: blowup and shock solutions in the one-dimensional Burgers equation~\cite{campolina2019fluid}, the chaotic blowup scenario in the three-dimensional incompressible Euler equations~\cite{campolina2018chaotic,campolina2021fluid}, and turbulence in the three-dimensional incompressible Navier-Stokes equations~\cite{campolina2021fluid}.
+A possible extension to isentropic compressible flow~\cite{campolina2021fluid} was also considered.
 Here we show how to implement the library applicabilities on two classical equations, in order to validate the library and attest its efficiency.

-In Section~\ref{SEC:Burgers} we show how the one-dimensional Burgers equation may be solved using our library and recover some classical results for the dyadic shell model.
-In Section~\ref{SEC:Euler} we sketch how more complicated multi-dimensional systems may be coded by considering the two-dimensional incompressible Euler equations.
-Here, post-processing of the solution is presented and conservation laws are verified.
+In Section~\ref{SEC:Burgers} we apply our library to the one-dimensional Burgers equation and recover some classical results for the dyadic shell model.
+In Section~\ref{SEC:Euler} we sketch an example of application to a more complicated multi-dimensional system by considereing the two-dimensional incompressible Euler equations.
+Here, we present post-processing of the solution and verify conservation laws.